decatur/formchen/README.md

 # JavaScript Api

 Please see the source code of the demos or [form-chen TypeScript Definitions](./form-chen/formchen.d.ts) for the public JavaScript Api.

+# Development

+Form-Chen is written in plain EcmaScript 2017 modules with JSDocs type hinting.
+There is no overhead related to transpiling or packing.
+As tool I recommend either vscode or one of the JetBrains IDEs (WebStorm, PyCharm).